R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 !!! notice

-    Because the enclave JVM isn't the same as a normal HotSpot JVM, you will need to test your enclave code carefully and avoid advanced features that the embedded JVM doesn't support, such as Java Flight Recorder.
+    Because the enclave runtime environment isn't the same as a normal HotSpot JVM, you will need to test your enclave code carefully and avoid advanced features that the embedded JVM doesn't support, such as Java Flight Recorder.

 ## Remote attestation